Overview

 In the wild dwarf forest buffalo live in small groups - herd sizes can be as small as three and rarely over 30.

-At under five feet tall they are some of the smaller animals that you can see in the African Savannah area of the Road Safari, and they're actually the smallest of the subspecies of African buffalo!
+At under five feet tall she is one of the smaller animals that you can see in the African Savannah area of the Road Safari, and dwarf forest buffalos are actually the smallest of the subspecies of African buffalo!